 Norie and Sister keep each other company.
 Although I have never seen them snuggle together, they do enjoy interacting sometimes and would be quite lonesome without each other.

-I have seen Norie sit outside the bathroom door while Sister had to be contained due to an upset stomach.
-She waited for a while then if Sister was not released quickly enough, she started scratching on the door or digging into the carpet to help her get out.
+I have seen Norie sit outside the bathroom door where Sister had been “contained” due to an upset stomach.
+Norie waited for a while then if Sister was not released quickly enough, she started scratching rapidly on the door or digging into the carpet to help her get out.

-Sister once rescued Norie by scratching at the door to the garage in my old home, when I had accidentally locked Norie in the garage.
+Sister once rescued Norie.
+At my old house I came in from the garage through a door into the laundry room.
+Several hours later I couldn’t find Norie.
+Suddenly I heard Sister scratching at the door to the garage, which was something I never saw her do before.
+When I opened the door Norie ran in.
+I had accidentally locked Norie in the garage.
 In spite of their mere tolerance of each other I have seen them sitting side by side but not touching on a few occasions.